Silex/rocketjob/index.md

 layout: default
 ---

-## Introduction

-Run work in the background, check on its status and even get its result when the job is finished.
+Run jobs quickly and reliably in the background.
+Check on job status and even get its result when the job is finished.

 <img src="images/rocket/rocket-icon-256x256.png" alt="rocketjob">

+[rocketjob][0] is a high performance, reliable, concurrent, background job processing system for [Ruby](http://ruby-lang.org), [JRuby](http://jruby.org) and [Rubinius](http://rubini.us).
+Jobs written in Ruby are easily and reliably executed in the background across a cluster of workers.

 ### Fire and forget job:

-Many jobs are relatively simple, just go off and do some task.

 ```ruby
 class ImportJob < RocketJob::Job